The New York Times Climate Hub

 The New York Times set out to create one of the largest side events of COP26 in Glasgow 2021.
 During nine days, the conference featured renowned speakers, ambitious panelists, art exhibitions and creative content for what undoubtedly was one of the most important climate conferences to date.

-The New Division was brought in to create an identity for the Climate Hub that would encapsulate The New York Times' iconic brand whilst having a distinctive and memorable graphic and motion.
+The New Division was brought in to create an activation concept as well as a visual identity for the Climate Hub.
+The identity was expected to encapsulate The New York Times' iconic brand whilst having a distinctive and memorable graphic and motion.
 The identity created a visually cohesive presence for the talks and experiences onsite, the website, and all other related touch points.

 We were given a few keywords to guide us in the design — Dynamic — Hopeful — Powerful — Authoritative — Inspirational.
 We also wanted the logotype to symbolize the different themes at the conference events: "Water and Oceans", "Construction and Design", "Energy and Storage", "Food and Agriculture" and "Transport and Mobility".